Inclusive Design Language : Building a Foundation for Wellbeing

 • secure your property from looters

-Emotionally, you will need the support of family, friends, and the community.
-There are typically community programs to help you in a crisis, so allow yourself to lean on them when you can.
+Emotionally, we will need the support of family, friends, and the community.
+There are typically community programs to help us in a crisis, so allow yourself to lean on them when you can.
+Sometimes, people who care about us will say well-intended things, such as, things will get better, or you are so strong, etc. It’s okay if you aren’t yet ready for hope-filled sentiments.
+If you find yourself so exhausted that most tasks feel overwhelming, focus on small goals, like remembering to eat.

 sarah-barnard-design-beauty-and-the-beach-7.jpg

 Allow yourself to grieve and make time for self-care.
-You will need to talk about what happened, rest, eat well, and practice stress relief through meditation, regular exercise, deep breathing, or any other method that works for you.
+You may find it helpful to talk about what happened, rest, eat well, and practice stress relief through regular exercise, deep breathing, or any other method that works for you.

 sarah-barnard-design-livingroom-beauty-and-the-beach-1.jpg